Clinical testing found the vaccine outperforms Oxford/AstraZeneca’s.

 Years in the making

-David Veesler, an assistant professor and HHMI investigator at UW Medicine, has been studying coronaviruses since 2015.
-Using advanced electron microscopes, researchers in the Veesler lab were the first to identify how the novel coronavirus enters human cells.
-They were also among the first to report, in Cell, detailed structural information about the virus’ spike protein, a critical piece of its infectious machinery.
+David Veesler has been studying coronaviruses since 2015.
+Using advanced electron microscopes, researchers in his lab were the first to identify how the novel coronavirus enters human cells.
+They were also among the first to report detailed structural information about the SARS-CoV-2 Spike protein, a critical piece of the virus’ infectious machinery.

-In 2016, scientists in the King lab at the UW Medicine Institute for Protein Design began developing a strategy for building a new type of vaccine.
-They designed proteins that self-assemble into precise spherical particles and later showed that these nanoparticles could be decorated with proteins from a virus.
+In 2016, scientists in the King Lab began developing a strategy for building a new type of vaccine.
+They created proteins that self-assemble into precise spherical particles and later showed that these nanoparticles could be decorated with proteins from a virus.

-“In order to focus the antibody response where it matters most, we decided to include in the vaccine only a key fragment of the coronavirus spike protein, known as the receptor-binding domain,” said Veesler.
+“In order to focus the antibody response where it matters most, we decided to include in the vaccine only the receptor-binding domain from the coronavirus Spike protein,” said Veesler.
 “We are thrilled to see that this strategy paid off and has led to a successful subunit vaccine.”

 In initial animal studies reported in late 2020 in Cell, the nanoparticle vaccine was found to produce high levels of virus-neutralizing antibodies at low doses.
 These antibodies target several different sites on the coronavirus Spike protein, a desirable quality that may enhance protection against future coronavirus variants.

-Further preclinical studies, published in Nature, also showed that the vaccine conferred robust protection and produced a strong B-cell response in non-human primates, which may improve how long the protective effects of the vaccine last.
+Further preclinical research published in Nature also showed that the vaccine conferred robust protection and produced a strong B-cell response in non-human primates.
+This may improve how long the protective effects of the vaccine last.

-In a recent preprint, a third dose of the vaccine was found to confer strong protection against the Omicon variant of COVID-19 in animals.
-SK bioscience will initiate testing third doses in 750 human adults soon.
+In a recent preprint, a third dose of the vaccine was found to confer strong protection against the Omicron variant of SARS-CoV-2 in animals.
+SK Bioscience plans to test third doses in human clinical trials soon.

 The role of philanthropy